Fagernes Airport, Leirin: Closure

 In March 2016 the route to Oslo was closed down.
 The operator was Air Norway at this time.
 This leaves charter flights as the only traffic, and big uncertainty whether the airport should be closed down or not.
 The road travel time to Oslo Airport is around 2 hours 30 minutes, which is planned to be shortened by 15 minutes by 2025 (motorway Oslo–Hønefoss).

 As of May 2018, there are no scheduled or charter services operated at Fagernes Airport.
-Charter services were provided during the winter season, serving the wide range of ski resorts in the area, especially Hemsedal.
+Charter services were provided during the winter season, serving the wide range of ski resorts in the area, especially Hemsedal, Geilo and Beitostølen.
 During the winter of 2010/11 and 2011/12, weekly services were provided by Thomas Cook Airlines using an Airbus A320, on behalf of the British tour operator Neilson, serving London Gatwick - Fagernes on Sundays in the period of December - April.
 From winter 2013/2014 to winter 2017/2018, Thomson Airways did operate London Gatwick - Fagernes using a Boeing 737-800, last charter service to Fagernes was on January 25, 2018.

 The airport was closed down for commercial air traffic on 1 July 2018.
 It continues to be usable for general aviation.